pjvillasista/pjvillasista/README.md

 # 💫 About Me:
-<br>A Data Analyst driven by a passion for storytelling through data to fuel business growth, I’m a firm believer in learning by doing, constantly creating engaging projects.<br>🚀 What I'm Up To:<br>urrently delving into Data Engineering best practices and Agile Data Warehouse Design, alongside mastering the MERN stack to develop SaaS products.
+<br>A Data Analyst driven by a passion for storytelling through data to fuel business growth, I’m a firm believer in learning by doing, constantly creating engaging projects.

+<br>🚀 What I'm Up To:<br>Currently delving into Data Engineering best practices and Agile Data Warehouse Design, alongside mastering the MERN stack to develop SaaS products.

 ## 🌐 Socials: